 Sanford is served by five school districts: Afton, Bainbridge-Guilford, Deposit, Harpursville, and Windsor.
-The majority (75%) of residential properties are located within the Deposit School District.
+The majority (72%) of parcels are located within the Deposit School District.
 A map of the school district boundaries can be found in the Appendix.
 Detailed information about the individual school districts is available at: data.nysed.gov/.

-2017 Broome County Parcel Data
+2023 Broome County Parcel Data